 2. Revisit old assumptions

-Recognizing no two crises are exactly alike, researchers at Harvard studied how customer attitudes and behaviors change during downturns.
-They saw broad changes both in behavior and how categories of products and services were perceived.
+Recognising no two crises are exactly alike, researchers at Harvard studied how customer attitudes and behaviours change during downturns.
+They saw broad changes both in behaviour and how categories of products and services were perceived.
 Some customers remained optimistic, while others (often, but not always, younger people) threw caution to the wind and “lived for today.”
 Meanwhile, some “nonessential” products such as makeup and skin care are seen as even more important by many sheltering-in-place today.

 Recent Salesforce research [recommend viewing dashboard on desktop] shows how fast consumer sentiments change.
 Between May 1 and July 1, customer optimism rose six percentage points, confidence rose five points, and trust rose six points.
 More than ever, marketers need to examine customer data and adapt rapidly to shifts.

 Key takeaway: Your customers are going through a lot of changes, and it makes sense that what worked pre-pandemic may not work so well now.
 Previous analyses into segments, attitudes, and positioning will have to change.
 Revisit them and develop tools such as surveys and tests to fill data gaps.